viraniyagnik/Smart-surveillance-system/README.md

 Python API using Raspberry Pi, Camera Module, Temperature Humidity Sensor, Motion sensor

-The objective of this project is to develop hardware that can monitor suspicious activity on-premises.
-Raspberry Pi-4B is used as a control unit and with the help of Python the board is programmed to meet the given specification.
-The system used motion detection, which enable the camera module to record short videos and the Python script automatically delivers that video to the Microsoft Azure cloud server.
-This monitoring system also sent email with storage link for the administrator review via the internet.
+Developed a hardware system that utilizes a Raspberry Pi-4B as a control unit, programmed using Python, to monitor for suspicious activity on-premises.
+The system includes a motion detection feature which allows the camera module to record short videos, a temperature and humidity sensor for fire detection, and a Python script that automatically sends the recorded videos to a registered user's email and stores them on the cloud.
+Additionally, if a fire is detected within the monitored area, an alert is automatically sent to all registered users.

 Initially appeared on
 [SSMS](https://github.com/viraniyagnik/Smart-surveillance-system)